ianmcodes/ianmcodes.github.io/_drafts/toothbrush-timer.md

 But I'm a software engineer!
 I can build a solution for this.
 And since I do mostly web development, I'll build it for the web on CodePen!

 Yes, there are many toothbrush timer apps on the app stores.
-But this is simple
+But this is simple to build and doesn't need to harvest all of my personal data.

 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="GgoMmOr" data-pen-title="Toothbrush Timer" data-user="ianmcodes" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/ianmcodes/pen/GgoMmOr">